paracrawl/keops/evaluators.md

 * A pair of sentences contains personal data when the content includes proper names or other personal data that could be anonymised for data protection purposes.
 * A pair of sentences contains inappropriate language when it includes profane expressions.

 Finally, some keyboard shortcuts are available.
 Press the key corresponding to the number of the label to select it.
+If an optional question is available, you can answer using <kbd>,</kbd> or <kbd>.</kbd>.
 Press <kbd>Enter</kbd> to save the evaluation and go to the next sentence.

 <a name="adequacy"></a>